AFellowSpeedrunner/Garry-s-Mod-RTX-Edition/README.md

 # Garry-s-Mod-RTX-Edition
 I have got an idea to make a really good RTX edition port of Garry's Mod in Source SDK Base 2013 multiplayer working on it Visual Studio 2013.
-New news over on the website.
-Go check it out!
+Release nearly ready!
+Get ready to test!
+Finally!